-- USDA Process Verified Program for Seed General Requirements (pdf)
+- S&T 1005: USDA Process Verified Program for Seed General Requirements (pdf)

-- USA Accredited Seed Laboratory (ASL) Program Specified Program Requirements – Appendix A (pdf)
+- S&T 1005A: USDA Accredited Seed Laboratory (ASL) Program Specified Program Requirements (pdf)

-- USA Accredited Seed Sampling Program (ASSP) Specified Program Requirements - Appendix B (pdf)
+- S&T 1005B: USDA Accredited Seed Sampling Program (ASSP) Specified Program Requirements (pdf)

-- USA Accredited Field Inspection Program (AFIP) Specified Program Requirements - Appendix C (pdf)
+- S&T 1005C: USDA Accredited Field Inspection Program (AFIP) Specified Program Requirements (pdf)

-- USA Accredited Seed Conditioning Program (ASCP) Specified Program Requirements - Appendix D (pdf)
+- S&T 1005D: USDA Accredited Seed Conditioning Program (ASCP) Specified Program Requirements (pdf)